 However, the first real-world problem a user is going to run into is going to be needing multiple policies.
 Different endpoints are going to have different needs, and most importantly: POST is not idempotent, so applying retries are going to wreak havoc when the developer encounters their first failed POST call.

 After hitting that, a user may realize their error and search along the lines of 'polly httpclient (idempotent OR idempotency)' on the upstream docs or Microsoft docs and promptly come up with no results.

 A few things to remember.
 If you are POSTing to an endpoint and applying retries, you want that operation to be idempotent.

 Since official docs are all focused on tying policies to

 HttpClient and subsequently how to inject it with DI, what's clear is that policies were intended to be tied a

 HttpClient instance - so the obvious question would be then how do I consume multiple HttpClient references via DI so I can apply different policies?

-And just like that, the docs led the user down an obvious path, but a wrong one that shoots them in the foot: you shouldn't try and inject multiple
+And just like that, the docs led the user down an obvious path, but the wrong one that shoots them in the foot: you shouldn't try and inject multiple

-Let's go back to our idempotency search and pick results further down the page: blog posts by twilio and no dogma, both talking about this gotcha and demonstrating how to vary policies on a single DI-injected
+Let's go back to our idempotency search and pick results further down the page: the blog posts by twilio and no dogma, both talking about this gotcha and demonstrating how to inject a single

 Remember the Zen of Python?